 By default, Microsoft Edge blocks all popups online.
-You can keep this default setting or disable it.
+You can keep this default setting or turn it off.

 To block all popups from websites online, open the new Microsoft Edge, go to Settings, and more > Settings.

 When the Settings page opens, go to Cookies and Site permissions and scroll down to Popups and redirects.
-Click on Popups and redirects and move the block to enable – Block (recommended).
+Click on Popups, redirects, and move the block to enable – Block (recommended).